GitOffMyLAN/RobotC/README.md

 }
 ```
 #### Syntax
-In this code we see some of the C syntax with the RobotC mainly with the motor function that calls the amount of movment and roations that measures the roations for the light
+In this code we see some of the C syntax with the RobotC mainly with the motor function that calls the amount of movment and roations that measures the roations from the light and edge detection.
+We just tried to add sonor sensor and when its detects another object in 30cm it moves foward and tries to change the other robots.
+So this code is very simmilar to the light code (because we had to detect the edge of the arrena).
+We could of fixed the code with getting the light code and if it detects white it goes and finds the robot using the tracking code.
+But the sonor senor was buggy and did not like how we detected objects.

 ## Evaluations
 ### Jack's Evaluation